Lake Impairments Overview

 - Jetty Construction: Completed Fall 2018

-- Fish Restock: The tentative plan is to restock Easter Lake in 2019.
-The Iowa DNR plans to restock the lake with Largemouth Bass, Bluegill, Black Crappie, Walleye, and Channel Catfish.
+- Fish Restock: 2019-2020.
+The Iowa DNR plans to restock the lake with Largemouth Bass, Black Crappie, Walleye, and Channel Catfish.